hotwax/oms-documentation/documents/retail-operations/brokering/troubleshooting/scheduling-error.md

 4. **Confirm Status**
     1. Finally, verify the status of the inventory rule, order batch, and brokering run.
 Ensure that each status is set to "Active" and not in "Draft."

+Read our [order routing user manual](../rule-builder.md) to learn more

 #### Example